Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/4.-Console-app-calls-web-API-with-PoP/README-incremental.md

 - an empty web page (with Microsoft Edge)
 - or an error HTTP 401 (with Chrome)

 This behavior is expected as the browser is not authenticated.
-The WPF application will be authenticated, so it will be able to access the Web API.
+The console application will be authenticated, so it will be able to access the Web API.

 Explore the sample by signing in into the TodoList client, adding items to the To Do list, removing the user account (clearing the cache), and starting again.
 As explained, if you stop the application without removing the user account, the next time you run the application, you won't be prompted to sign in again.
 That is because the sample implements a persistent cache for MSAL, and remembers the tokens from the previous run.